MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 See the step by step guide here to setting up new projects on the build server based on WinShared. https://github.com/MarkerMetro/MarkerMetro.Wiki/wiki/Setting-up-builds#unity-games

-## Configuring Exception Logging

-Exception logging is disabled by default.
-We support both BugSense and Raygunio.

-See the [Exception Logging](https://github.com/MarkerMetro/MarkerMetro.Unity.WinIntegration/blob/master/README.md#exception-logging) section in WinIntegration on how to set up and manage exception logging.

 # Guidance